CPA-REG exam Format | Course Contents | Course Outline | exam Syllabus | exam Objectives

 that the information provided in each question is material and should apply

 all stated assumptions.
-To the extent a question addresses a course that could
+To the extent a question addresses a subject that could

 have different tax treatments based on timing (e.g., alimony arrangements